cristian64/mkdd-extender/README.md

 # MKDD Extender

-A tool that extends Mario Kart: Double Dash!! with 48 extra courses.
+A tool that extends Mario Kart: Double Dash!! with 144 extra race tracks and 54 extra battle stages.

 ## Usage

 MKDD Extender needs to be provided with the following items:

 - A retail ISO file of the original Mario Kart: Double Dash!! game.
 All regions are supported.
-- The custom tracks that will be inserted in the game.
-Custom tracks can be downloaded from the community-powered [Custom Mario Kart: Double Dash Wiki!!](https://mkdd.org).
+- The custom courses that will be inserted in the game.
+Custom courses can be downloaded from the community-powered [Custom Mario Kart: Double Dash Wiki!!](https://mkdd.org).

-Once the directory containing the custom tracks is specified, drag & drop the custom tracks from the left-hand side pane onto each of the 48 slots in the main area.
+Once the directory containing the custom courses is specified, drag & drop the custom courses from the left-hand side pane onto each of the empty slots in the main area.

 Screenshot of the graphical user interface: